Divyanka Tripathi Is Unstoppable! The Yeh Hai Mohabbatein Actress Dazzles On Magazine Cover!

 Radhikaa_jajuOhh my queen❤️❤️ killer stunning gorgeous 🔥🔥🔥💋💋💋❤️❤️😍😍 @divyankatripathidahiya actually ur beauty can't be expressed in words❤️😍 - (sic)

-DT In Never-seen-before Look!
+DT In A Never-seen-before Look!

 Navi_arts_: Those killer stares 😍 - (sic)